tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 ## Scope of Key Compromise {#scope}

-Extended Key Update (EKU) assumes a transient compromise of the current application traffic keys, rather than a persistent attacker with ongoing access to key material.
+Extended Key Update (EKU) assumes a transient compromise of an endpoint, in which the attacker obtains the keying material held by that endpoint for the connection, including the current application traffic secrets and the values retained for deriving subsequent secrets, but not the long-term private key.
+It does not address a persistent attacker on the device with ongoing access to key material.
 The EKU procedure does not rely on long-term private keys, which may be stored in a secure element (e.g., a Hardware Security Module (HSM)) or within the rich OS.
 Moreover, in security‑critical scenarios, these long‑term private keys are typically stored separately from the primary secret or the traffic keys.

 Two threat scenarios are relevant: